-At my Columbia chiropractic office, I see patients on a daily basis that have plantar fasciitis.
+At my Columbia Chiropractic office, I see patients daily who have plantar fasciitis.
 They are typically runners, with teachers being the most common profession I see with foot pain.
 One of the first things I address with these people is the function of their core.
-Your core muscles control the stabilization of your pelvis, sacroiliac joints, and low back.
+Your core muscles control the stabilization of your pelvis, sacroiliac joints, and lower back.
 If the core is weak, the pelvis isn’t stabilized, and you get changes affecting your knee and foot.

 Doing simple exercises that strengthen the core will help to prevent this inward rotating of your leg, and consequently the increased pronation of your foot.
 Things like bridges, sideline hip abduction, and prone hip extension will all help to stabilize the core.

-Plantar fasciitis can require a very complex evaluation to really nail down the cause.
-Things like gait analysis, core function, the type of shoe, the surface you run on,, etc, will all contribute to the problem.
+Plantar fasciitis can require a very complex evaluation to nail down the cause.
+Things like gait analysis, core function, the type of shoe, the surface you run on, etc, will all contribute to the problem.

 About the Author